Honors & Awards

 • Harvard Law School, J.D., cum laude, 2010

-Ray Seilie is a seasoned trial and appellate litigator who represents clients in high-stakes civil and criminal matters across various industries, including entertainment, technology, real estate, and financial services.
-A graduate of Stanford University and Harvard Law School, Ray is known for his ability to thoughtfully strategize about how best to achieve his clients’ goals throughout all stages of a dispute, from the very first demand letter to a full-blown jury trial.
-He has a track record of delivering optimal results both in and out of the courtroom and is trusted by his clients to provide valuable legal guidance about sensitive investigations, commercial conflicts, and emerging regulatory issues.
+Ray Seilie is a seasoned trial attorney with extensive experience in both civil and criminal litigation, positioning him to provide comprehensive legal solutions to clients facing their most complex and high-stakes legal problems.
+A graduate of Stanford University and Harvard Law School, Ray is valued by his clients for his ability to creatively strategize about effectively and efficiently accomplishing their goals at all stages of a dispute.
+He has a track record of delivering optimal results both in and out of the courtroom and is trusted by his clients to provide valuable guidance about internal investigations, pre-litigation settlement negotiations, and regulatory compliance issues, before the courts get involved.

 Before joining KHIKS, Ray practiced at Bird Marella and Munger, Tolles & Olson.
 He previously served as a Deputy City Attorney for Los Angeles and clerked for the Honorable Jay S. Bybee on the U.S. Court of Appeals for the Ninth Circuit.